Christopher Walken

 Childhood, Youth, Family

-Ronald (the actor's real name) was born in the spring of 1943 to Paul Walken and Rosalie Russell in Queens, a troubled neighborhood of New York at the time.
+Ronald (the actor's real name) was born in the spring of 1943 to Paul Walken and Rosalie Russell in Queens, a rough neighborhood of New York at the time.
 Along with him, his immigrant parents also raised two brothers - Ken and Glenn.

 Christopher Walken (right) with his younger brother in childhood